Skip to main content

 Whole house solutions look to seal your house so your HVAC works less - saving you energy.

-This provision of the bill incorporated elements of legislation that Maryland lawmakers voted for called “HOPE for HOMES.”
+This bill provision incorporated elements of legislation that Maryland lawmakers voted for called “HOPE for HOMES.”

 U.S. Sen. Chris Van Hollen said there are “tremendous savings” in using energy more efficiently.

-He pointed to the biggest hold up to a homeowner making improvements in their home to lower energy usage is the up-front cost.
+He pointed to the up-front cost as the biggest hold-up to a homeowner making improvements in their home to lower energy usage.

-Under the Inflation Reduction Act, many homeowners will be eligible to recoup up to 50% of energy improvement costs — up to a maximum rebate of $4,000.
-Lower-income homeowners could be eligible for more generous rebates of up to 80% of costs, a maximum of $8,000.
+Under the Inflation Reduction Act, many homeowners can recoup up to 50% of energy improvement costs — up to a maximum rebate of $4,000.
+Lower median-income homeowners could be eligible for more generous rebates of up to 80% of costs, a maximum of $8,000.

 • Rebates for low and moderate-income homeowners for electric system/appliance purchases and energy efficiency upgrades